DevMoritz/NgTemplate/README.md

 ## Dependencies installation
 > To install all dependencies run: ```npm install```
-> All dependencies are listet package.json
+> All dependencies are listet in package.json

 ## Development server
 >Run ```ng serve``` for a local development server.
 Navigate to `http://localhost:4200/`.